jaymorelli96/jaymorelli/content/now.md

 ##### Reading
 - The Unicorn Project: A Novel about Developers, Digital Disruption, and Thriving in the Age of Data by Gene Kim
 - Learning Go, 2nd Edition by Jon Bodner
 ##### Listening
-- The Go Time podcast
+- The Go Time
-- Cup o' Go podcast: They even created a special mug after me (https://www.store.cupogo.dev/product-page/cup-o-go-coffee-mug-logo-only-no-text-11oz)
+- Cup o' Go
+    - Fun fact: Shay created a [minimalist version of the coffee mug](https://www.store.cupogo.dev/product-page/cup-o-go-coffee-mug-logo-only-no-text-11oz) after my request
+- Grafana's Big Tent
+- Lex Fridman Podcast
+- Ardan Labs Podcast
+- Ponto Dev Podcast
+- Backend Banter

 #### What are my interests?
 ##### Work